-In-stream Canal - Constructed waterways, such as irrigation canals and aqueducts provide an opportunity to use existing infrastructure for power generation.
-Canals can be found throughout the world and contain large amounts of untapped renewable power.
-Instream turbines do not damage canals or affect the water flow speeds.
+Canal - Constructed canals and aqueducts provide an opportunity to use existing infrastructure for power generation.
+Canals can be found throughout the world and contain large amounts of untapped clean power.
+Instream turbines are proven to have no impact on canals or affect the water flow speeds or volumes.
 Many canals are concrete lined creating high water velocities.

-In-stream River - Rivers provide an optimal environment for Instream technology without the need for damming or diversion.
-Instream turbines are safe to deploy in sensitive environments including fisheries and avian habitats; and safe to use in shared waterways because the turbines can be installed in varying array configurations that avoid interference with recreational or navigational users.
+River - Rivers provide an optimal environment for Instream technology without damming or diversion.
+Instream turbines are safe to deploy in sensitive environments including fisheries and avian habitats; and suited for shared waterways as the turbines can be installed in varying configurations that will not interference with recreation or navigational uses.

-Marine Environments – Instream turbines convert the power of ocean currents to produce electricity.
-Instream turbines are safe for use in sensitive marine environments and can be placed in near shore tidal environments, ocean inlets and estuaries where there is a moderate tidal flow.
+Marine – Instream bi-directional turbines convert the power of ocean currents to produce electricity.
+Instream turbines are safe for use in sensitive marine environments and can be placed in tidal inlets, open ocean and coastal estuaries.

 Pioneering VAHTs for Under-Utilized Waterways